YourRoots Logo

 Children(s): May Honeysett, George Honeysett, Estelle Drayton

-Born in 1882 in Queanbeyan, Southern Tablelands Region of New South Wales, Australia, Ann Jane Bradley was the child of John Bradley and Mary Macallister.
-In time, Ann Jane Bradley married George William Honeysett, and they raised a family that included May Honeysett, George W Honeysett and Estelle Marjorie Drayton.
-Ann Jane Bradley died in Penrith, Greater Sydney Region of New South Wales, Australia in 1917.
+The story of Ann Jane Bradley began in 1882 in Queanbeyan, Southern Tablelands Region of New South Wales, Australia.
+Ann Jane Bradley married George William Honeysett, and had children including May Honeysett, George W Honeysett, Estelle Marjorie Drayton.
+Ann Jane Bradley passed away in 1917 in Penrith, Greater Sydney Region of New South Wales, Australia.

 Find more search results for Ann Bradley